 This post may contain affiliate links.
 Please read our disclosure policy.

-Learn how to make the best Peanut Brittle with just a few ingredients!
-Homemade Peanut Brittle is a sweet and salty treat that is perfect as a snack or to package up as a holiday gift.
+Homemade Peanut Brittle is a sweet and salty, old-fashioned treat that is perfect as a snack or to package up as a holiday gift.
+It’s made with just 5 simple ingredients and roasted peanuts.

-Serve Homemade Peanut Brittle at holiday parties or bag it up in pretty holiday bags with Crockpot Candy, Homemade Hard Candy, and Crockpot Salted Caramel Fudge to give as gifts.
+Serve peanut brittle at holiday parties or bag it up in pretty holiday bags with Crockpot Candy, Chocolate Covered Pretzels and Peppermint Fudge to give as gifts.

 Pin this recipe for later!Pin This